rails/webpacker/README.md

 ```
 (or run `./bin/rails webpacker:install:vue` on a Rails app already setup with webpacker).

-Vue and its supported libraries will be added via yarn and changes to the configuration files made.
-An example component is also added to your project in `app/javascript` so that you can experiment Vue right away.
+The installer will add Vue and required libraries using yarn plus
+any changes to the configuration files.
+An example component will
+also be added to your project in `app/javascript` so that you can
+experiment Vue right away.

 ### Elm

-To use Webpacker with [Elm](http://elm-lang.org), create a new app with new `--webpack=elm` option
+To use Webpacker with [Elm](http://elm-lang.org), create a
+new app using new `--webpack=elm` option:

 ```
 ./bin/rails new myapp --webpack=elm